teslamotors/informed/stories/Validation/AsyncValidation/README.md

 # Async Validation

+** Note: This is in beta and is subject to change! **

 Async validation can be achieved by passing an asyncValidation function to the input.
 Below is an example form that has validation functions.
-The synchronous function defined will return an error when the input is empty, and null otherwise.
-The second asynchronous function defined will, after two seconds, resolve an error or null depending on what is typed.
+The synchronous function defined will return an error when the input is empty, and nothing otherwise.
+The second asynchronous function defined will, after two seconds, resolve an error or nothing depending on what is typed.
 We pass these validation functions to the username input and validation will **occur on submission**.

 **Try clicking the submit button WITH AN EMPTY FIELD! and see what happens:**